phette23/Level-Counter/readme.markdown

 - Implement a basic CSS grid using classes like 1-of-2
 - Make native HTML/CSS pop-ups instead of using JS prompt, alert
+- Get a working build process with Grunt
 - Record game progress, offer to chart later (?)